bralri/bralri/src/blog/how-i-made-build-a-vessel.md

 <br>

 <p>To finish the application, I included several quality-of-life improvements.
-I included a shuffle button that enables users to reload the application with a new set of models, this button is does essentially the exact same thing a refreshing your browser but in a convienent on screen button.
-I also added a reset camera button, which allows users to reset the orbit controls camera to its original position.</p>
+I included a shuffle button that enables users to reload the application with a new set of models, this button makes it convienient to refresh the application and gives you a new set of vessel parts to work with.
+As well as this, I also added a reset camera button, which allows users to reset the camera position to its original position.</p>

 <br>